Mathe172/NewCommands/README.md

 ##Description
 The primary intention of this Minecraft modification was to improve the performance and flexibility of the command system.
 Although a lot of the commands are still missing, nearly all of the core functionality is here, of which we will list the most important ones (for examples see below):

+###Installation
+If you want to give it a try, just download the [installer-jar](https://github.com/Mathe172/NewCommands/blob/master/NewCommands_Installer_r1.1.jar?raw=true) and launch it.
+Note that an unmodified 1.8 version of the client/server needs to be installed for this to work.
+For the client installation, create a new profile and select the latest NewCommands-version under 'Use version'.

 ###For end users
 * FULL backwards-compatibility (well almost... some things are interpreted that wouldn't have been before) - the syntax was just extended, not altered
 * Commands in command blocks are asynchronously precompiled to greatly improve the performance of high frequency command block contraptions